WHAT MAKES JAPANESE FUDE MAKEUP BRUSHES SPECIAL?

 Flawless makeup is achievable every time with Japan’s Kumano makeup brushes.
 Smooth bases, highlights that pop, smouldering eyeshadows, striking contours - and applications that last.

 Nestled in a mountainous area in Japan, the Kumano region produces the most revered makeup brushes in the world.
 The region is home to over 1000 artisans who use techniques refined over centuries.
 Kumano brush makers understand the intricacies of their products - how to make ergonomic handles, leaving bristles uncut for a natural application, tightly applied ferrules for the perfectly formed unit.
 And that in addition to practicality, a brush’s appearance should inspire pride in its owner.
-Kumanofude are used by internationally renowned makeup companies like Chanel, Dior, and M.A.C, who seek only the highest-quality brushes to support their premium brand status.
+Kumanofude are used by internationally renowned makeup companies like Chanel and Dior, who seek only the highest-quality brushes to support their premium brand status.

 From pro beauty artists to casual makeup wearers, we know the thought and care that goes into makeup application.
 However, a surprising number of people overlook the most important part of their makeup kit: brushes.
 A high-quality makeup brush makes a significant difference, not only for smooth and even control when applying makeup, but also for preserving makeup, and preventing acne and other skin problems.
 For example, applying liquid foundation with a sponge can lead to blackheads from pore-clogging bacteria, while applying it with one’s fingers can create an unpleasantly shiny finish from the oil glands in fingertips.